-□ Administrative □ Program and School Services ⊠ Planning and Priorities Council Advisory Committee Advisory Committee REPORT TO: Board Policy Working Committee ⊠ PUBLIC □ IN-CAMERA TITLE OF REPORT: ELECTRONIC DOCUMENT MANAGEMENT SYSTEM UPDATE PRESENTED BY: L. Elliott, Director B. Williams, Supervisor, Corporate Services PRESENTED FOR: □ Approval □ Information ⊠ Advice Recommendation(s): n/a Purpose: To provide Trustees with an overview of the milestone achievements/outcomes of the Electronic Document Management System initiative resulting from the Board's 2017 investment.
+□ Administrative □ Program and School Services □ Council □ Program and School Services □ Advisory Committee □ Advisory Committee REPORT TO: □ Board □ Policy Working Committee ■ PUBLIC □ IN-CAMERA TITLE OF REPORT: ELECTRONIC DOCUMENT MANAGEMENT SYSTEM UPDATE PRESENTED BY: L. Elliott, Director B. Williams, Supervisor, Corporate Services PRESENTED FOR: □ Approval □ Information ⊠ Advice Recommendation(s): n/a Purpose: To provide Trustees with an overview of the milestone achievements/outcomes of the Electronic Document Management System initiative resulting from the Board's 2017 investment.
 To gather feedback from Trustees regarding the 2019-2020 budget and the funding of this initiative going forward.
 Content: The implementation of the Electronic Document Management System (EDMS) initiative was envisioned in three phases over 9 years.
 This is the final year of phase I. As per the Business Case, the EDMS is intended to serve the needs of TVDSB as follows: 1.Improve transparency and accountability by: Providing increased protection of privacy in accordance with legislation.
 Providing an effective means of adhering to retention practices and demonstrating they are routinely carried out.
 2.Increase efficiencies by: Reducing the staff time associated with inefficient search and retrieval activities.
 Reducing time spent filing.
 Reducing storage costs.
 Reducing the physical footprint required to maintain hard copies.
 3.Protect corporate memory by: Providing consistent, corporate-wide access points to staff permitted to view records.
 Reducing the loss or tampering of records - ensuring records are reliable and trustworthy of the business they document.
 4.Mitigate corporate risk by: Ensuring long-term preservation and access to Boards' permanent records.
 Increasing record retrievability in the event of a corporate disaster.
-Enhancing document and record security; maintaining the integrity of records throughout their life cycle in order to ensure their admissibility into evidence if required. • Ensuring records are destroyed at a time and in a manner prescribed by legislation and/or policy.
+Enhancing document and record security; maintaining the integrity of records throughout their life cycle in order to ensure their admissibility into evidence if required.
+Ensuring records are destroyed at a time and in a manner prescribed by legislation and/or policy.
 In 2017, Trustees approved \$115,000 from the contingency fund and \$85,000 in each of two years for the hiring of a project manager to lead the implementation of the Electronic Document Management System initiative.

-Building on the achievements and successes of the last year, we are preparing for phase II of the initiative.
-Continued investment is required.
-Cost/Savings: n/a Timeline: Presentation to Trustees at the 2018 October 9 Planning and Priorities Communications: Appendices: Power point presentation Business Case Form Revised: January 2016
+Building on the achievements and so Continued investment is required. uccesses of the last year, we are preparing for phase II c of the initiative.

+Cost/Savings: n/a

+Timeline: Presentation to Trustees at the 2018 3 October 9 Planning and Priorities

+Communications:

+Appendices: Power point presentation

+Business Case

+Form Revised: January 201

-Relation to Commitments:
+Relation to Commitme nts:

-□ Putting students first.
+☐ Putting students first. $\hfill\square$ Actively engaging our students, staff, families and communities.

-$\hfill\square$ Recognizing and encouraging leadership in all its forms.
+☐ Recognizing and encour aging leadership in all its forms. ☐ Being inclusive, fair, and equitable.